bbauska/CSS3-Reference/README.md

 can &#64;import be used in this context.

-Although typical XML document languages (such as SVG) support the style attribute, it is unlikely that *all* XML languages will support a similar capability.
+Although typical XML document languages (such as SVG) support the style attribute, it is unlikely that <i>all</i> XML languages will support a similar capability.
 Because of this---and especially because it encourages poor authoring practices---authors are discouraged from using the style attribute, and thus inline styles.